tangshuang/react-tyshemo/README.md

   // hook functions to do in certain moment
   // you can call `this` in hook functions to point to state context
   hooks: {
-    // after def be registered
+    // after def be used
     // always, you do need to request some data by ajax to fill state in this hook onUse() {},